-Austin duo Beth // James' debut EP, All In Life, is the product of two award winning musicians, Mikaela Beth Kahn and Jordan James Burchill.
-The name comes from two halves of one whole, taking a piece of each artists' middle name to create on entity.
+Austin-based, married duo Beth // James is the product of two award winning musicians, Mikaela Beth Burchill and Jordan James Burchill.
+The name comes from two halves of one whole, taking a piece of each artists' middle name to create one entity.
 Often compared to The Civil Wars, Beth // James navigates effortlessly among American music traditions, rooted in storytelling, but with added indie pop/rock elements, intricate guitar work and arresting harmony.

 The duo began writing together in 2015, though they met in 2008 while studying jazz at the University of North Texas.
 In April 2017, the duo released their debut EP All In Life, and received critical acclaim from Austin-based and national media alike.
 Tackling love, their adopted hometown of Austin, and more, All In Life is simultaneously unexpected and familiar, infused with "a shimmering mix of modern folk, mindful pop, and Americana Charm.
 The EP taps into the should of a rhythmic back and forth between two distinct voices blending into one, "according to Paste Magazine.
-Most recently, their song "Lion Eyes", was featured in Spike Lee's four-time Golden Globe, six-time Academy Award nominated film 'BlacKkKlansman'.
+Most recently, their song "Lion Eyes", was featured in Spike Lee's Academy Award-winning feature film 'BlacKkKlansman'.

-Now the duo is set to release their second EP, Falling on Friday, February 1st, 2019.
+Beth // James' second EP, Falling, released in 2019.
 With just three tracks, Falling is their most personal compilation of songs yet.
 The duo takes listeners on a heartfelt journey, dealing with the disappointments, confusion and struggles of the past year, all the while maintaining hope.

 The first track, "Wasted on Sundays", speaks to millennial culture and the idea of projecting one's life through social media in an effort to curate a picture of perfection.
 "Everyone seems to be putting on the same facade, pretending they know exactly what they're doing, but we're really all just winging it," said Beth // James.
 "Trying to figure everything out and create a life we love.
 The second track, "Blurry", nods to the unsettling state of our country in 2018 and reflects on dealing with disappointment and the confusing nature of life.
 The final track, "Falling", is a love song.
 "To us, the most romantic thing isn't just roses and happiness, it's choosing to be together through everything," said Beth // James.
 The ballad lilts with delicate upright piano, sparkling pedal steel, and tender bowed bass, saying "never will we be too far away because I'm taking you with me."